 It is advisable to have college expenses provided for in the property settlement agreement.
 Since the trend in New Jersey is for a judge to require parental contribution towards college expenses where a parent is financially able to do so, it is often easier to come to the decision of how to share the expense rather than having to go back to court.

-If you have questions about the payment of college costs and divorce in NJ, call Peter Van Aulen today for free consultation.
+If you have questions about the payment of college costs and divorce in NJ, call Peter Van Aulen today for free 30 minute in office consultation.

 Newburgh v.
 Arrigo, 88 N.J.
 529 (1982).